Abdirizak-Mohamed/git-branching-recap-workshop/recipes.md

 Flip and cook the other side until done, then serve.

 ## Saim Korkmaz
+My favorite recipe is pasta.
+Boil the water (with salt and/or olive oil) in a large pan.
+Once boiling add the pasta and cook for 8-12 mins, depending on the shape – see above.
+Drain and leave to steam dry for a few mins, just until the surface of the pasta looks matte.

 ## J Lama
 Things you will need: